katedebethune/p2/README.md

 Straightforward, description of how to use the app is contained <br />
 within the content of its landing page. <br />

-# Details for instructor / TA
+# Details for instructor / TA <br />
+I chose post for the form method.

 # Outside Code
 1. Wordlist is courtesy of <br />